Tannaka duality and stable infinity-categories: Tannakian characterization

 Let $\mathsf{Hom}_{\CCC}(-,-)$ denote the hom complex which belongs to $\Mod_k$.
 Namely, for any $D\in \CCC$, we have the adjoint pair

 where $s$ is the ``structure'' functor $\Mod_k^\otimes\to \CCC^\otimes$, and the existence of the right adjoint functor $\mathsf{Hom}_{\CCC}(D,-)$ is implied by the adjoint functor theorem and the fact that $D\otimes s(-)$ preserves small colimits.
+We often think of $\Mod_k$ as the $\infty$-category obtained from the category of (possibly unbounded) complexes of $k$-vector spaces by inverting quasi-isomorphisms.
 By the highest weight theory, the set of isomorphism classes of irreducible representations of $\GL_d$ bijectively corresponds to the set

 That is, when $\lambda_d \ge 0$, $\lambda=(\lambda_1,\ldots,\lambda_d)$ determines a partition of $\lambda_1+\ldots +\lambda_d$, and it corresponds to the irreducible representation $\mathbb{S}_\lambda K$ where $K$ is the standard representation of $\GL_d$.
 When $\lambda_d<0$, $\lambda^+=(\lambda_1-\lambda_d,\lambda_2-\lambda_d,\ldots,\lambda_d-\lambda_d)$ determined a partition of $(\lambda_1+\ldots +\lambda_d)-d\lambda_d$ (regarded as a Young diagram), and $\lambda$ corresponds to the irreducible representation $(\mathbb{S}_{\lambda^+}K)\otimes (\wedge^dK^\vee)^{\otimes (-\lambda_d)}$.
 If $\lambda_d<0$, we define $\mathbb{S}_{\lambda}K$ to be $(\mathbb{S}_{\lambda^+}K)\otimes (\wedge^dK^\vee)^{\otimes (-\lambda_d)}$.
 Replacing $K$ by a wedge-finite object $C$ of a fine $\infty$-category we define $\mathbb{S}_{\lambda}C$ for any $\lambda \in \ZZ^{\oplus d}_{\star}$ in a similar way.